 - In 15.4% of cases, Google used the original meta description tag but added some text.

 - In 51.3% of cases, the display snippet perfectly matched the meta description tag or fully contained it.

 - In 3.2% of cases, the display snippet used a truncated version of the meta description tag with an ellipsis on the end.

-In total, Google used all or part of the original meta description in 55% of cases.
+In total, Google used all or part of the original meta description tag in 55% of cases.

 So what’s going on here?
-Basically, Google may choose to overrule the meta descriptions in the HTML of your web pages if they don’t adequately answer a user’s query, instead, using a snippet from your page that provides a better match for the query.
+Basically, Google may choose to overrule the meta description HTML of your web pages if they don’t adequately answer a user’s query, instead, using a snippet from your page that provides a better match for the query.